AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ## Position

-*Event markers can be placed on the X axis, or be bound to any series on the plot.
-When bound to a series - you can define which value is used in case of multi-value series (e.g. OHLC).
-When there is only one series on the plot and position is set to `"series"` - chart will determine this automatically.*

-By default, event markers are bound to the X-axis.
-However, you can bind them to a series or...
+By default, event markers are bound to the X-axis, but you can also bind them to a series value.
 To set the position of event markers, call the {api:anychart.core.stock.eventMarkers.Controller#position}position(){api} method with one of the following parameters:

 * `axis` (default)
 * `series`